Your hair feels so soft when you get out of the shower. After a good scrub, it dries shiny and weightless.

 But that trusty shampoo is the problem.
 Today, shampoos contain myriad chemicals like parabens, phthalates, petroleum byproducts, and SLS, which provides that satisfying foam while depositing chemicals onto your scalp.

 The evidence of these chemicals is on your head.
 Oily hair, dandruff, itching, inflamed scalp.
 You may think that your shampoo is helping these conditions, but it may be the culprit initiating these troublesome symptoms in the first place.
+That’s when people start looking online for solutions, and sometimes they find them.
+Joico – line of hair products that designed to return hair to its healthiest condition, is an example of one of the companies out there who’s product properties are kind to hair and helps improve it.
+Some women like the idea of using these products online rather than their usual drugstore shampoos.

-Many who are worried about the chemicals in their beauty products have vowed to go all natural.
+However as well as this, many who are worried about the chemicals in their beauty products have vowed to go all natural.
 But natural paraben- and SLS-free shampoos can be pretty costly and don’t necessarily address deep down issues causing dandruff or oily hair.

 Authentic essential oils added to homemade shampoos is the solution you’ve been looking for.
 Homemade soaps eliminate all those harmful chemicals from your shower routine, and essential oils bring their health benefits while also making your hair smell like a field of lilacs or citrus sunrise.